 Contact UsPhone: 919-660-3622

-*Extended hours on most third Fridays of the month during an exhibition, 11am–8pm
+*Extended hours on most third Fridays of the month during an exhibition, 11am–8pm.
+Please call to confirm.

 The gallery is sometimes closed for installation, maintenance, or university scheduling considerations.
 Please call 919-660-3622 to ensure that the Power Plant Gallery is open before making a special trip to see an exhibition.